Billionaires Kretinsky and Tkac face UK security scrutiny over Royal Mail shares

 Besides Royal Mail, Kretinsky and Tkac are also major shareholders in footwear retailer Foot Locker, UK grocer Sainsbury's, Dutch PostNL and German wholesaler Metro AG, and they are both also involved in one of the top Czech football clubs, AS Sparta Praha.
 Last year Kretinsky entered West Ham with a potential for a full takeover.

-Kretinsky is often referred to as the “Czech Sphinx” in the British press for his careful avoidance of publicity, reminiscent of another of his long-term business partners, Petr Kellner, the later founder of PPF.
+Kretinsky is often referred to as the “Czech Sphinx” in the British press for his careful avoidance of publicity, reminiscent of another of his long-term business partners, Petr Kellner, the late founder of PPF.
 He has built a media empire in the Czech Republic and also has a minority shareholding in French daily Le Monde.

 Kretinsky is in a relationship with Kellner’s daughter Anna and since May he is on the PPF’s Advisory Board to Family, set up after PPF underwent a period of changes in the management following Kellner’s death in a heliskiing accident.

-Kretinsky’s ex-partner Klara Cetkovska is the Deputy Minister of Justice responsible for overseeing the judiciary.
+Kretinsky’s ex-partner Klara Cetlova is the Deputy Minister of Justice responsible for overseeing the judiciary.
 She became deputy minister under Marie Benesova, whose 2019 appointment by populist billionaire and ex-premier Babis ignited the largest protests the country had seen since 1989.
 She has remained deputy minister after Babis’ government was replaced last year by a five-party centre-right government under Prime Minister Petr Fiala.

-Czech business insiders’ website MotejlekSkocdopole.com reported that the two invested into a construction company from northern Bohemia specialising inroad and ground infrastructure.
+Czech business insiders’ website MotejlekSkocdopole.com reported that Kretinsky and Cetlova had invested into a construction company from northern Bohemia specialising in road and ground infrastructure.